joeysapp/axi/README.md

   - Never lose track of the plotter's position or pen state

 ## Caveats
+* Look at `help(spiral)`, most shapes have lots of unique optional params.
 * All units are millimeters unless specified
   - The Axi has a microstep resolution of **(TBD)** so a point(**TBD**) will really depend on your pen and medium
 * All shapes are a series of lines
-* Shapes are created with unit vector lines `(0,0 to 1,1)` unless specified.
+* Shapes are created with unit vector lines `(0,0 to 1,1)`
+  - The params object receives multiple props for this, e.g. width, length, radius and more.
-* Shapes are created relative to `[0, 0]` unless specified
+* Shapes are created relative to `[0, 0]`
+  - The params object receives a translation matrix for simple offset props.
-  - Handy usage: plot shapes, move the plotter `[dx, dy]` and plot them again
+  - Imagined scenario: plot shapes, move the plotter `[dx, dy]` and plot them again
 * Check what `XY` is for you and your plotter
-* Most things in Axi are designed to be easy to use, meaning there are a lot of optional arguments and params.
-As a result, most things are passed around as kwargs. (is this good or bad practice, I don't know)

 # Types
 ## Shapes
-All shapes are an ordered list of lines.
-Shapes _always_ receive a single argument, a `Params` object which is simply a helper class around a dictionary.
+Shapes are classes.
+For now.
+I guess.
+All Shapes receive a single argument, a `Params` object which is a basic helper class around a dictionary.
 This informs the shape properties about itself.
+All shapes are (intended) to be immutable and are fully initiated generated on call.

 All Shapes have the following props:
 - [ ] shape.bounding_rect